AckeeCZ/tapestry/README.md

 | Case        | Description           |
 | ------------- |:-------------:|
+| `githubRelease`   | Creates a new release on github.
+If you specify `assetPaths`, the files at the paths will be uploaded along with the new Github release.
 | `docsUpdate`      | Updates version in your `.podspec, README.md` and adds it in `CHANGELOG.md`
 |  `dependenciesCompatibility([DependenciesManager])` |  Checks compatibility with given `DependenciesManager`s